I Have a Work-Related Injury: What Are My Employer's Responsibilities?

-If you've sustained a job-related injury, your employer may be responsible for helping you with lost wages or other accommodations.
-Most employers are required by laws in each state to carry workers' compensation insurance, which pays a portion of an employee's regular wages while they're recovering from a work-related injury or illness.
-In fact, every state but Texas mandates employers to purchase workers' compensation insurance.
+If you have sustained a job-related injury, your employer may be responsible for helping you with lost wages or other accommodations.
+Most employers are required by law in each state to carry workers' compensation insurance.
+This pays a portion of an employee's regular wages while recovering from a work-related injury or illness.
+The injured worker, or any such person, has an entitlement to benefits or help from their employer.
+This can include help from service providers like doctors and nurses.

 Is Your Injury Work-Related?